-POLICY E6: BROADBAND INFRASTRUCTURE - Proposals to provide increased access to a super-fast or ultra-fast broadband service (including future developments at present unforeseen) and improve the mobile telecommunication network that will serve businesses and other properties within the parish will be actively supported.
-This may require above ground network installations, which must be sympathetically located and designed to integrate into the landscape and not be located in or near to open landscapes.
+POLICY E5: BROADBAND INFRASTRUCTURE - Proposals to provide increased access to a super-fast or ultra-fast broadband service (including future developments at present unforeseen) and improve the mobile telecommunication network that will serve businesses and other properties within the parish will be actively supported.
+This may require above ground network installations, which must be sympathetically located and designed to integrate into the landscape.

-- a) All new developments should have access to superfast broadband (of at least 30Mbps).
-Developers should take active steps to incorporate superfast broadband at the pre-planning phase and should engage with telecoms providers to ensure superfast broadband is available as soon as initial build on the development is complete. - b) Where possible telecommunication providers will be encouraged to improve existing mobile coverage and provide new 5G services.
+- a) All new development should include the provision of the necessary ducting and infrastructure so as to allow superfast broadband (of at least 30 Mbps) to be capable of being delivered to the premises. - b) Where possible telecommunication providers will be encouraged to improve existing mobile coverage and provide new 5G services.